 All of this only requires a little bit of imagination and creativity and very little cash.
 It creates a wonderful rustic look.

-Use coffee filters.
 This may seem like a silly idea, but coffee filters are amazing for low-cost crafts.
 They look elegant when bunched together and you can even dye them if you want.
-Check out our Coffee Filter Wreath and Elegant Coffee Filter Candle for inspiration.

 Alternatively, you can just wrap lights around them and create a nice display as well.